|

 Homeland Security and also file the proper forms with the IRS to end your

 obligation to continue to pay US income taxes.
+There is normally a charge of

 The legal or political part of surrendering